-The Effectiveness of Temporary Driving Bans: Evidence from Air Pollution and Urban Transit Flows in Santiago (Job Market Paper)
+The Effectiveness of Air Quality Warnings and Temporary Driving Bans: Evidence from Air Pollution and Urban Transit Flows in Santiago. (dissertation chapter)

 Driving restrictions are common strategies to curb mobile source emissions in many cities of the world.
 In this study, I use high frequency data on air pollution and urban transit flows to evaluate the effectiveness of short-term driving bans as a mechanism to curb local air pollution in Santiago, Chile.
 Every winter in this city, a license plate-based driving restriction permanently bans light vehicles from driving during specific days of the week.
 This restriction is complemented with similar short-term bans triggered with the official announcement of 24-hour air quality episodes on days of critical air pollution.
 I take advantage of the discontinuities in the air quality indexes used to announce these episodes to estimate the causal effect of these incidences, and their driving bans, in reducing ambient concentrations of major pollutants from vehicle’s emissions.
 As effective driving bans lessen mobile source pollution by getting cars off the roads and pushing their drivers towards cleaner forms of transportation, I also evaluate this policy using hourly data on vehicle and subway trips, and on the number of users of Santiago’s bus rapid transit system.
 For identification, I employ a fuzzy regression discontinuity (FRD) design that uses the thresholds in the air quality indexes as instruments for the episodes’ announcement.
 Results show that on average, temporary driving restrictions push around 2-5% of cars off the roads during days with episodes, reducing PM, CO, and NOX concentrations mostly during late night off-peak hours.
 Evidence on alternative transportation modes suggests that overall, drivers mostly substitute towards the subway.
 Days with exacerbated levels of air pollution, however, show lower reductions in vehicle trips suggesting that unaffected drivers might be taking advantage of a reduced road congestion.
 These days also show a lower increase in mass-transit system use, suggesting that drivers follow authorities’ recommendations of avoiding outdoor exposure and stay at home.